boomcamp/django-restframework/README.md

-# Django Tutorial 1 - Basic setup and installation using `django`, `django restframework` using `pipenv` environment.
+# Django Tutorial 1

+Basic setup and installation using `django`, `django restframework` using `pipenv` environment.

-First we need to make sure that we already installed `pipenv` you can find setup procedures for pipenv here https://github.com/boomcamp/setup-pip-pipenv-django-admin-python3
+First we need to make sure that we already installed `pipenv` in out development machine, you can find setup procedures for pipenv here https://github.com/boomcamp/setup-pip-pipenv-django-admin-python3.

 1. Create our Project folder called `tutorial`.